shashank-srikant/shashank-srikant.github.io/_posts/2018-07-15-aspiring-academics.md

 - [Prof. Zach Lipton](https://acmilab.org/people/) tweeted about other qualities their group looks for when hiring Ph.D. candidates. [[Twitter thread]](https://twitter.com/acmi_lab/status/1459993908151214080)

+- [Chaitanya Joshi](https://www.chaitjo.com/) curated a list of similar resources in [this tweet of his.](https://twitter.com/chaitjo/status/1444580607980281858)

 Note - There's a sizeable overlap in the contents of each of the resources shared above.
 Do go through each of them nevertheless.

 I will keep adding to this list here.
 Feel free to write me an email in case you come across any more such resources.